londondev/q-go-assessment/README.md

 * You can add any libraries you need to get the job done.
 * Please contact us if you have any questions about the task, we're happy to give more details!

+## Candidate Notes:
+I tried to commit after passing each test, so you will be able to track every changes.
+I believe it will help understand my approach.
+I tried to cover all the test cases, but still I might miss some corner cases.
+I would use test coverage tool to ensure I am covering all the execution path.
+Styling would be another improvement point.
+I would use also snapshot test if I have more time.